GregGlickert/YeastClassification/README.md

 # YeastClassification
-Run script and GUI should open
+Run script and GUI should open (hopefully)
-Output will be placed in image folder
 ## Requires python install
 ### Using Anaconda
 Environment can be built from included yml\